Chuck E. Cheese: Elimination of animatronics

 However, in November 2023, the company announced one location in Northridge, California as the first "legacy and new" store location that would keep their animatronic stage, which is a 2-Stage Cyberamics show.
 The grand reopening for this store after the remodel was held on November 10 with Nolan Bushnell attending.
 They would go back on this stance in May 2024 with a New York Times article announcing a location in Nanuet, New York as the second "legacy and new" store.
 Nanuet has a Studio 'C' 2000, 16M stage.
 The grand reopening was held on July 18.

 In May 2024, the animatronic shows were reported to have been set to be phased out by the end of 2024, with all but two venues discontinuing their performances, the Northridge, California and Nanuet, New York locations.
 The decision aligned with Chuck E. Cheese's strategic transformation towards modernization since 2020, including the introduction of digital entertainment features such as screens, digital dance floors, and trampoline gym areas.
 After a negative response from the public, the company subsequently announced on May 24 that three additional locations would be keeping their animatronic stages: Charlotte, North Carolina, which has a 3-Stage; Hicksville, New York, which has a Cyberamics 1-Stage; and Springfield, Illinois, which has a CU 1-Stage.
 Hicksville held their grand reopening on July 19, Springfield held their grand reopening on July 25, and Charlotte held their grand reopening on July 26.

-In May 2025, the company stated they would be keeping the animatronic stage at the location in the Willowdale neighborhood of Toronto, Ontario, Canada on Sheppard Avenue.
-The Willowdale location has a 2-Stage.
+In May 2025, the company stated they would be keeping the animatronic stage at its branch on Sheppard Avenue in the Willowdale neighborhood of Toronto, which has a 2-Stage.
 The grand reopening was held on July 24, 2025.

 In July 2025, Chilean news site EnerGeek reported that the Chuck E. Cheese franchise in Chile would be moving the 1-Stage animatronic stage show from the Lo Barnechea (Cantagallo) location, which was announced to be closing in August, to a different location in the country, making it the seventh "Legacy Location", following the model of the Legacy Locations in the United States and Canada.
 Reasons to create this model locally were to honor the history of the Cantagallo location, which was the first Chuck E. Cheese in the country of Chile, along with the animatronic show being restored to working order in 2025, utilizing parts from another location in the country that had relocated in 2024.

-As of August 2025, approximately 41 locations remain with the animatronic shows and that number is expected to decline over the next year.